TheJuki/KFormMaster/docs/element/base.md

 ```

 ## Value Observers
-This list of value observers are fired when the form element value changes.
+The list of value observers are fired when the form element value changes.
 When a value changes, the Unit passes in the new value and form element.
 ```kotlin
 text {
     value = "Hello World"